Acanthus - Athyrium

 Arctotheca calendula £4

 Thanks to Doug Smith for this South African daisy, which runs here and there in his Hampshire garden (you haven’t been? worth a September yellow-book visit even if the National Collection of gum trees isn’t your bag) with dazzling yellow Gazania-type flowers in summer.
-In warmer climates it can be an invasive thug (I’m not minded to send it to Jersey or the Scillies) but in southern England summer advance and winter retreat seem to give a pleasing equilibrium.
+In warmer climates it can be an invasive thug, but in southern England summer advance and winter retreat seem to give a pleasing equilibrium.

 Our own monster-thrift, a selected hybrid of A. pseudarmeria, with a long succession of very large white heads on 50cm stems, surrounded in bud by smart bracts, fragrant in a carnation/garlic sort of a way, forming a very stout taprooted clump with broad leaves, so a devil to divide.
 Propagated very slowly by division and basal cuttings.
 For a sunny, well drained place.
 We’re excessively proud of this plant, a single clone, and are horrified to see seed appearing as ‘Brutus’ in seed exchanges where doubtless over a few generations it will turn into some depauperate runt, full of genes from boring old maritima.
 Brian at Avondale, bless him, has taken us seriously and propagates it by basal cuttings.
 If you see any other nursery offering it, ask if it’s from seed and give them what for if it is.
 Rant, rant, grumble, gripe.